-Download Galapagos and Ecuador - Solo Detailed Itinerary
+Download Galapagos and Ecuador - Onboard the Legend Detailed Itinerary

 Day 1: Arrive in Quito

 You will be met on arrival at Quito Airport and transfered to our Quito hotel.
 Remainder of the day is at leisure.
 Overnight in Quito.